-OVERVIEW: This San Francisco-based funder oversees over a dozen giving circles composed of Latinos who support Latino-led organizations.
+OVERVIEW: The Latino Community Foundation is a San Francisco-based funder that oversees over a dozen giving circles composed of Latinos who support Latino-led organizations.
 LCF awards grants to grassroots groups for community and civic engagement.

 FUNDING AREAS: Latino-led nonprofits, community, civic engagement